-ASSOCIATE VICE PRESIDENT FOR BUDGET AND BUSINESS AFFAIRS
+SENIOR ASSOCIATE VICE PRESIDENT FOR BUDGET AND BUSINESS AFFAIRS

-The associate vice president for budget and business affairs manages Accounting, Accounts Payable, Travel, Purchasing, Budget and Student Accounts office operations to ensure that assigned duties are done efficiently and effectively and in accordance with established policies and procedures.
-The associate vice president for budget and business affairs oversees operations for the accurate and timely processing and reporting of all accounting transactions relating to state, IFR, DIFR, and SUTRA funds in accordance with New York State, SUNY and campus policies and procedures in both the campus and SUNY accounting systems.
-The associate vice president monitors and reviews the accuracy of Binghamton University financial information used in preparing the SUNY Financial Statements and the National Science Foundation report and prepares the Annual Campus Financial Reporting Package and Quarterly Uniform Revenue Accounting System Filings.
-Additionally, the associate vice president develops appropriate processes and procedures related to campus procurement and the accurate and timely payment of University accounts payable, p-card and travel related procurement and expenditures in accordance with OSC, SUNY and University rules, regulations, policies and procedures.
-The associate vice president also is responsible for State, Income Fund Reimbursable (IFR), State University Tuition Reimbursement Account (SUTRA), and Dormitory Income Fund Reimbursable (DIFR) budgets in both SUNY and the campus financial management systems.
+The senior associate vice president for budget and business affairs manages Accounting, Accounts Payable, Travel, Purchasing, Budget and Student Accounts office operations to ensure that assigned duties are done efficiently and effectively and in accordance with established policies and procedures.
+The senior associate vice president for budget and business affairs oversees operations for the accurate and timely processing and reporting of all accounting transactions relating to state, IFR, DIFR, and SUTRA funds in accordance with New York State, SUNY and campus policies and procedures in both the campus and SUNY accounting systems.
+The senior associate vice president monitors and reviews the accuracy of Binghamton University financial information used in preparing the SUNY Financial Statements and the National Science Foundation report and prepares the Annual Campus Financial Reporting Package and Quarterly Uniform Revenue Accounting System Filings.
+Additionally, the senior associate vice president develops appropriate processes and procedures related to campus procurement and the accurate and timely payment of University accounts payable, pcard and travel related procurement and expenditures in accordance with OSC, SUNY and University rules, regulations, policies and procedures.
+The senior associate vice president also is responsible for State, Income Fund Reimbursable (IFR), State University Tuition Reimbursement Account (SUTRA), and Dormitory Income Fund Reimbursable (DIFR) budgets in both SUNY and the campus financial management systems.
 This includes assisting in formulating budget projections, developing and implementing budget plans, monitoring compliance with budget assignments, and developing the University's fiscal year revenue projections.
-The associate vice president for budget and business affairs reports to the senior vice provost.
+The senior associate vice president oversees the coordination of the billing process, the handling of all payments made toward students' accounts, processing of financial aid payments and private scholarships, determination on student residency status for tuition billing and the performance of other miscellaneous financial functions.
+The senior associate vice president for budget and business affairs reports to the senior vice provost.